Almost 11 million people lack access to clean water. This has a huge impact on health and infant mortality.

-people in Niger don't have access to safe water.
+10.8 million people in Niger do not have clean water.

-6,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Niger.
+Over 11,500 children die every year from diarrhoeal diseases caused by poor water and sanitation in Niger.

 Niger is the largest country in West Africa but also one of the least developed.
 Much of it is desert and droughts are common, making accessing water difficult.

-Niger's extremely dry climate and a history of political instability have left 8 million people – almost half the population – without access to safe water.
+Niger's extremely dry climate and a history of political instability have left 10.8 million people – over half the population – without access to clean water.
 Many people have no choice but to collect unsafe water from unsafe sources.

 Even worse, over 17 million people don't have access to a proper toilet – nearly 90% of the population.